-2. Simultaneously press and hold both the chosen HomeLink® and hand-held transmitter buttons until the HomeLink® indicator light changes from a slow to a rapidly blinking light.
+2. Simultaneously press and hold both the chosen HomeLink® and hand held transmitter buttens up hand-held transmitter buttons until the HomeLink® indicator light changes from a slow to a rapidly blinking light.
 Now you may release both the HomeLink® and hand-held transmitter buttons.